mkarner07/mkarner07.github.io/_posts/2024/2024-03-03-10-Effective-Approaches-to-Calling-Bullshit.md

 |:--:|
 | *Source: Calling Bullshit by Carl Bergstrom and Jevin West.
 The visualization shows the selection bias in dating.* |

-If you just look on the selected data (people who you would data and people who also would date you) it seems like there is a negative correlation between attractiveness and niceness.
-But, it is caused by the selection of the data.
+If you just look on the selected data (people who you would date and people who also would date you), it seems like there is a negative correlation between attractiveness and niceness.
+But it is caused by the selection of the data.
 The whole data set has a normal-distribution.

 Visualizations can really help us understand patterns in data better.
-But, they can also be used in a sneaky way to convey different stories.
+But they can also be used in a sneaky way to convey different stories.

 Let’s have a look.